Let your creativity soar at one of our writing workshops! (All Workshops are online through Zoom)

 April – “Tell the Story You’ve Been Waiting to Tell” – a six-week workshop taught by Candlelight Writing Workshops founder Jane Gordon Julien.
-Held at the River Bend Bookshop.
+This workshop is online.

 From Jane: “It’s time to stop waiting.
 Move forward with your storytelling life.
 Whether it’s a fictional story or a factual rendering, now is the time to get it out of your head and onto the page.
 For six Wednesdays: April 1, (no class April 8), April 15, April 22, April 29, May 6, and May 13, we will gather to push the boundaries of our writing lives – wherever they have been – into new realms.
 Space is limited.
 For writers of all skill levels.
 Cost: $240.
 Contact: firstname.lastname@example.org.

 An essayist and journalist, Jane Gordon Julien is a longtime contributing writer for The New York Times.
 Her work has been published in magazines and newspapers throughout the nation, including the Los Angeles Times, Newsday, Northeast Magazine, NBC/Today.com, and for the Associated Press and was recently included in the anthology, “Words Matter.”
 She has served as an adjunct journalism professor at the University of Alabama-Birmingham and a guest lecturer at the University of Connecticut.
 Jane holds a master’s degree from Sarah Lawrence College, where she was assistant editor at the literary journal Lumina, and a bachelor’s degree from the highly acclaimed University of Missouri-Columbia School of Journalism.